 Leveraging inter-subject synchrony to yield new insights.
 Traditional univariate contrasts among reflective non-rating, expressive non-rating, and expressive rating would highlight differences in the average magnitude of neural activity that subjects recruit when engaging reflective, focused, and evaluative cognitive states, respectively.
 However, expressive and reflective engagement may also differ in how consistently neural activity fluctuates over time.
 As “naturalistic” stimuli has become increasingly more popular in the literature, Expressive raters may demonstrate greater synchrony than reflective non-raters in interoceptive (i.e., ACC, AI) and quantitative (i.e., IPS) regions.
 If engagement does differ between expressive raters and reflective non-raters, we may also expect less synchrony from expressive raters than reflective non-raters in default mode network associated regions (i.e., pCUN, IPL, mPFC).

 Examining the downstream impact of expressive and reflective active viewing on higher order cognition To examine the impact of expressive active and reflective active viewing on cognition, it is necessary to collect measures that assess diverse aspects of information processing.
 Here, we focus on two — memory formation and person perception — that have been extensively studied in the literature.
 Turning first to memory formation, prior work using naturalistic stimuli has largely focused on passive viewing (i.e., viewing without rating or a concrete goal in mind while viewing), occasionally paired with free recall, or a period wherein participants are tasked with recalling as much of the stimuli as they can, and in whatever order they can.
-This work has been illuminating in terms of identifying how complex information is structured in memory 40 (cite), the extent to which narrative comprehension is shared across individuals 8, and the extent to which neural activity during experience is predictive of neural activity during recall 418(cite).
+This work has been illuminating in terms of identifying how complex information is structured in memory 40, the extent to which narrative comprehension is shared across individuals 8, and the extent to which neural activity during experience is predictive of neural activity during recall 41.
 Thus, in the present research, we utilized a free recall paradigm to assess whether there were between subject differences in the proportion of scenes recalled between rated (i.e., expressively viewed) and un-rated (i.e., reflectively viewed) film segments.
 If there are differences in the proportion of scenes recalled between rated and unrated film segments, this would indicate that the act of rating (rather than just considering an active viewing goal) in and of itself may influence how information is attended to, processed, and later retrieved.
 We predicted that there would not be differences in the proportion of recalled scenes between the two conditions, given the presence of the same active goal — rating certainty in a social outcome — in both viewing conditions.